5.4 Young people's participation in policy-making

 In the intentions of the legislator, the transformation of the Forum into a Council was mainly intended in order to broaden the basis of representation and participation of young people in the Council itself.

-The consultation procedures are being defined (see 5.10).
+The consultation procedures are currently being defined (see 5.10).

 In the last ten years, the National Youth Forum, representing a body of the most important Italian youth associations, has consistently carried out a consultation activity of the young generations on the most relevant issues that interested and invested in young people.
 This activity was also carried out thanks to the constant support of the Department of Youth Policy and Universal civic service, which, through specific agreements, has financed projects specifically aimed at detecting the orientation of young people